 Most teenagers, as they undergo the transition from childhood into adulthood, experience insecurities that lead them to believe the worst-case scenarios for a variety of situations.
 This inner voice is universal and it is there to protect us from danger.
 However, that inner voice can often lead to anxiety, depression, and anger and therefore interfere with a successful transition into secondary school, making new friends and being open to new experiences in general.

 Research in psychology has shown that our thoughts determine how we feel emotionally and physically and how we behave.
 The good news is, that the inner voice and harmful thinking patterns can be changed.
 As a parent/guardian we can help teens to understand that their inner voice can be changed and in turn, they will feel more confident and experience less anxiety and depression.

 How our thoughts affect our feelings and behaviors is a foundational principle of Cognitive Behavioral Therapy (CBT), which is the form of therapy I practice.
 CBT teaches you how to recognise unhelpful negative self-talk, to tune in on how it makes you feel and behave, and then to challenge those thoughts to come up with a more realistic thought.

 There are different types of unhelpful thought patterns.
 One of the most prevalent thoughts that teens engage in is “Catastrophising”, which is coming to the worst possible conclusion without any evidence.
 Another unhelpful thought pattern that is very common is “Mindreading”.
 For example, a teen may be walking into a classroom for the first time, and think that a particular student who is looking at them thinks that their outfit/hair/makeup, etc is not cool.

-You can help your teen settle in easier by helping them find a more realistic way of thinking about their situation.
-The idea is not to squash and dismiss those thoughts, but rather have a closer look at them.
+You can support your teen to settle in easier by helping them find a more realistic way of thinking about their situation.
+The idea is not to squash and dismiss those unhelpful thoughts, but rather have a closer look at them.
 Help your child to write the thoughts down and then ask questions such as “remember when you started your summer camp (or any other activity where they didn’t know many other children), how did you manage to make friends?”